 America’s Pastime has survived strikes.
 It’s survived wars.
 It’s survived any curveball or screwball Father Time has thrown at it.
 But one thing has always remained constant in baseball: Cheaters never prosper, at least not in Cooperstown.

-Not only will some of baseball’s greatest players of all time not be enshrined in the Hall of Fame any time soon, the sport’s all-time hit king — Pete Rose — hasn’t received a golden plaque because of his infamous gambling scandal.
+Not only will some of baseball’s greatest players of all time not be enshrined in the Hall of Fame any time soon, the sport’s all-time hit king — Pete Rose — also hasn’t received a golden plaque because of his infamous gambling scandal.

 Seventy years before Rose bet on games, an even bigger baseball scandal — The Chicago Black Sox — rocked the entire sport and forever changed how Major League Baseball operated while setting the precedent for Rose and anyone else who broke the rules.